 Although the very first purpose to automate a building is for cost and energy, the biggest rewards Building Automation can bring are security and safety.
-Imagine how an automated commercial / industrial builiding can work: It can shut itself down after working hours.
+Imagine how an automated commercial / industrial building can work: It can shut itself down after working hours.
 It turns off the lights and re-adjusts utilities and room temperatures when the clock strikes 5:00 P.M.
-If some of the office workers want some extended hours of paper work, it’s alright with the building as long as they swipe their ID cards at the card readers at the front door.
+If some of the office workers want some extended hours of paperwork, it’s alright with the building as long as they swipe their ID cards at the card readers at the front door.
 The building will restore the service for them.
 The building will reactivate relevant elevators, shed a light on the corridor they go by and weatherize the office room for them again.

-If a burglar tries to break in from the back door, the building will turn on the light, tilt the camera lens at the burglar and send an alarm notice to the building’s property management team.
-The property managers can speak to the burglar through public address or by the two-way audio featured by some sophisticated IP cameras.
+If a burglar tries to break in from the back door, the building will turn on the light, tilt the camera lens at the burglar and send an alarm notification to the building’s property management team.
+The property managers can speak to the burglar through the public address or by the two-way audio featured by some sophisticated IP cameras.

-In case of a fire, smoke detector will sense smoke and signal the building to close all fire doors, put down all smoke barriers in all fire compartments, and issue an fire alarm to the control room while sounding an audible or visual alarm to the building occupants.
+In case of a fire, smoke detector will sense smoke and signal the building to close all fire doors, put down all smoke barriers in all fire compartments, and issue a fire alarm to the control room while sounding an audible or visual alarm to the building occupants.